GoogleCloudPlatform/simple-anthos-installer/README.md

 ### Modify/Add a New Environment:
 - Change `environment_name` variable in the [env.hcl](gke-gcp/us-central1/dev/env.hcl)
-- Rename/Copy the directory `dev` to your desired environment name.
-This has no effect on the code.
+- Copy the directory `dev` and rename it to your desired environment name.
+Reanming the directory has no effect on the code.
 This is for purely documenting your code to reflect the environment.
+It is best practice to name the directories (region and environment) to the same as the one in the `.hcl` files.

 ## AWS Directory Structure